‘Ding’ Darling Celebrates 75th Anniversary

 “Seventy-five years, that’s huge!” said Supervisory Refuge Ranger Toni Westland.
 “And we plan on celebrating it big time, starting now and continuing through December 1, 2020, the official anniversary date.”

-Highlights of the anniversary season will be a Clyde Butcher photography exhibition starting the end of 2019; special offers at Tarpon Bay Explorers, the refuge’s recreation concession; one-of-a-kind 75th logo and “Ding” cartoon items in the Refuge Nature Store; and other unique celebratory events and programs throughout the years.
+Highlights of the anniversary season will be a Clyde Butcher photography exhibition starting the end of 2019; special offers at Tarpon Bay Explorers, the refuge’s recreation concession; one-of-a-kind 75th logo and “Ding” cartoon items in the Refuge Nature Store; Project Refuge: A Couture Fashion Show Using Trash; and other unique celebratory events and programs through December 1, 2020.

 "Ding" Darling twice won Pulitzer Prizes for his often-controversial political cartoons in the Des Moines Register from 1900 to 1949.
 Many focused on conservation issues far ahead of their time.
 Darling also served as the first head of the U.S. Biological Survey, the precursor to the U.S. Fish & Wildlife Service.
 While serving, he created the Federal Duck Stamp program to fund new refuge lands, and he illustrated the first duck stamp.